-Update – 3 years post-op and she has completed her PE GCSE and is captain of the netball team, planning to do PE A level!
+Update – 5 years post-op and she has completed her PE GCSE and is captain of the netball team, she has run the London mini-marathon, runs 5k distances every week and is planning on going to University.
 Homeopathy and Arnica has been her number one go to and now I even supply arnica to her netball team!

 Would you like to learn more about Arnica?
 Do you run a sports club?
 Are you a gym addict, gardener or do you work in a physically demanding job?
 Perhaps you’d like to host an Arnica Workshop?
 Do get in touch.